runwithNick/linux_benchmarks/README.md

 ## disk_test.sh

-disk_test.sh utilizes a pssh-hosts file to run the disk test in parallel on on the hosts listed in pssh-hosts.
+disk_cpu_test.sh utilizes a pssh-hosts file to run disk and cpu tests in parallel on the hosts listed in pssh-hosts.
 The script should make new benchmarks in the future easier and quicker to perform.
-This performs a test with fio as well as a binary called seeker.
-The output for both tests is stored in logs on the host machines and are brought back to your local machine for review.
+This performs a test with fio as well as a binary called seeker and finally, a cpu tst using sysbench.
+The output for both tests is stored in logs on the host machines and are brought back to your local machine for review

 ## net_test.sh